openresty/lua-resty-core/README.markdown

 Status
 ======

-This library is still under early development and is still incomplete.
+This library is production ready and under active development.

 Synopsis
 ========